Fatwa ID: 02678

 Answered by: Moulana Imran Mughal

 Is it permissible for a Muslim woman, living in the western world, to work in a non-segregated office?
-This is a woman who truly wants to earn her own money, and who enjoys to work and be productive.
+This is a woman who truly wants to earn her own money, and who enjoys working and being productive.

-She is working in an office, where her colleagues respects her religion, hence she is able to pray at the salat times, and to wear complete/proper hijab.
-Also, it is nearly impossible to find any kind of job that is segregated in this part of the world, and to live in this part of the world with only one salary.
+She is working in an office where her colleagues respect her religion.
+Hence, she is able to pray at the salat times, and to wear complete/proper hijab.
+Another thing to mention is that it is nearly impossible to find any kind of job that is segregated in this part of the world.
+Also, to live in this part of the world with only one salary is quite ridiculous.

 Also, I've learned that a woman should remain at home, and not go out except for necessary purposes.
 What counts as necessary purposes?
-Could a necessary purpose be that a woman seeks to get some fresh air and/or wants to go for a walk (for mentally and physically purposes)?
+Could a necessary purpose be that a woman seeks to get some fresh air and/or wants to go for a walk (for mental and physical purposes)?

 بِسْمِ اللهِ الرَّحْمنِ الرَّحِيْم